jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 Arguably, the upper of these sub-layers is not a unit test because it is verifying more than one unit, the tokeniser and the compiler, and there is some redundancy since the tokenisation is tested both independently and through a proxy.
+A more purist approach would stub out the tokeniser functions before testing the compiled JSONPath expressions.
-This would certainly be a desirable test if a general purpose compiler generator were being implemented but since the compiler needs only to support one language there is no benefit to be gained by testing the results of the generated output in the absence of real tokenisation.
-A more purist approach would require a lot of effort stubbing out the tokeniser functions before testing the compiled JSONPath expressions and, since JSONPath is the sole supported language, more widely applicable test conclusions would not improve the rigor of the JSONPath specification.
+This would certainly be a desirable if a general purpose compiler generator were being implemented but since the aim of the code is to work with only one language, removing the peculiarities of the language from the test would only decrease their effectiveness as an indicator of correct interpretation.

 One limitation of Oboe's JSONPath integration is that it can only support selections which are decidable at the time when the candidate node is found.